-- If you’re a carer, you may get an extra amount known as Carer Premium, or Carer Addition if it’s paid with Pension Credit.
-This is worth up to £34.95 a week.
+- If you’re a carer, you may get an extra amount known as Carer Addition.
+This is worth up to £37.70 a week.

-You have nothing to lose by applying, but potentially a lot to gain, and even if you've previously been turned down, it's always worth making a new claim every year.
+There's nothing to lose by applying, but potentially a lot to gain – and even if you've previously been turned down, it can be worth making a new claim each year.
 Benefits rates change every year, as can your finances.

 Am I eligible to claim Pension Credit?

 Even if you own your home, you may still be eligible for Pension Credit.
-Nearly 9 out of 10 claims are successful and 2.5 million households across the UK receive Pension Credit.
+Nearly 1.5 million households across the UK receive Pension Credit.